MG-cpu90/assignment1-code-refactor/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title
 ```

+## Usage

+In order to run the application, open the "index.html" file inside th Development folder in the browser window.

 ## Deployed Links
 * GitHub Repository: https://github.com/MG-cpu90/assignment1-code-refactor